haimingz/Obsidian-papers-theme/README.md

 This theme focuses more on improving the writing experience via the following approaches:

-- All lines are made equal in font size and height in order to make the edit mode experience close to writing on plain text.
+- All lines in edit mode are made equal in font size and height in order to make the writting experience close to writting plain text in LaTeX editors.
 - Preview mode style is carefully designed.
 Researchers may find it similar to Elsevier journal papers.
 - Backlinks from a single note are grouped by a dark shade to avoid visual confusion.
-- Andy Matuschak mode is activated by default.
+- A simple Andy Matuschak mode is activated by default.
 - Scrollbars are made smaller to tidy-up the workspace.
 - Images are smaller (50%) by default.